sirBobz/Marvel-APIs-and-file-upload-assignment/README.md

 5. Copy `.env.example` file to `.env`
 6. In order to use the Laravel app, you need to obtain a :key: [***Marvel API key***](https://developer.marvel.com/account).
 7. Set your `MARVEL_API_PUBLIC_KEY` and `MARVEL_API_PRIVATE_KEY` in your `.env` file.
-7. Generate an app encryption key.  `php artisan key:generate`
+8. Generate an app encryption key.  `php artisan key:generate`
-8. `php artisan serve`
-9. Visit `localhost:8000` in your browser.
+9. Set up your database credentials then run `php artisan migrate` to create the tables.
-10. Set up queue for file upload: I recommend redis queue driver.
+10. Set up queue for file upload: I recommend redis queue driver on `.env` file.
 11. Use the `php artisan queue:work` to start a queue worker and process new jobs as they are pushed onto the queue.
+12. `php artisan serve`
+13. Visit `localhost:8000` in your browser.